OmerMunk/smart-form-john-bryce-teaching/README.md

         - Box.tsx
         - Box.css
 - We would prefer make components instead of writing html
-- We would prefer doing something reusable if we can
+- We would prefer doing something reusable if we can (props)

 ## Component Structure Example:
 ```tsx